What is Government Spending?

 2. Government borrowing

-- Borrowing money from own citizens
+- Borrowing money from its own citizens

 - Borrowing money from foreigners

-Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s economic objectives.
+Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s social and economic objectives.
 Over the years, we’ve seen significant changes in the role and size of governments around the world.

 In the 2005-10 period alone, the total value of public-private partnerships, designed to increase the spending on public infrastructure projects in low and middle-income countries, more than doubled.